 - Steamer Basket or Bamboo Steamer (with parchment paper)

 - Food Processor or Blender: to blend the tofu and finely shred the jackfruit

 Okay, so let’s get started on how to make the perfect vegan shredded chicken.
 I promise it’s actually very easy!

 To make things extra easy on myself, I sometimes like to use a stand mixer to knead the dough, but you can hand knead it if you don’t have a stand mixer.

 making the seitan dough

-Once all the dry ingredients are combined, you’ll want to add in the wet ingredients (the pre-shredded jackfruit, tofu, soy sauce, oil, and water).
-I knead this in my stand mixer with my dough hook for about 3 minutes.
-If you’re hand kneading, you’ll want to sprinkle some extra wheat gluten on a clean surface and knead for about 5 minutes.
+STEP 3: Once all the dry ingredients are combined, you’ll want to add in the wet ingredients (the pre-shredded jackfruit, tofu, soy sauce, oil, and water).
+Mix until combined or until no more vital wheat gluten can be incorporated with the spatula.

 cooking the seitan